zynksoftware/Zynk-Workflow/_docs/Peoplevox-Connector/Export-Inventory-from-Peoplevox.md

 ### Output File
 _Required_
 The name or full path to the file the returned data will be saved to.
-Defaults to `peoplevox_export_item_types.xml`, which will be created in the working directory of the Workflow.
+Defaults to `peoplevox_export_inventory.xml`, which will be created in the working directory of the Workflow.

 ### Search Clauses
 _Optional_